ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 1. Discuss entries in table.
 For now, performance is not evaluated.

 2. SciSheets seeks to improve the programming skills of its users.
-It is hoped that Calcers will start using scripts, and that Scripters will gain better insight into modularization and testing.
+It is hoped that Novices will start using scripts, and that Scripters will gain better insight into modularization and testing.